To whom it may concern,

 Cultural Significance and Economic Importance

-For many cultures, cigar production is a source of inherent cultural and emotional significance, similar to the pride that many in Scotland would have for their world-renown whiskies, or many in France have for their world-renown wines or Cognac.
+For many cultures, cigar production is a source of inherent cultural and emotional significance, similar to the pride that many in Scotland have for their world-renown whiskies, or many in France have for their world-renown wines or Cognac.
 For many cigar producing nations, the successful production and exportation of their cigars are not only a source of national identity and pride, but also a key driver for economic stability and growth.
 Countries such as Nicaragua, Dominican Republic, Honduras, Cuba, and more – some of which can still be regarded as developing nations – are renowned for their high-quality cigars and are greatly dependent on their success within the global market.

-Harmful Effects of Strict Governement Regulation
+Harmful Effects of Strict Government Regulation

 The cigar industry supports a vast number of jobs across many different sectors, which encompasses tobacco farms, factory workers, as well as various ancillary sectors, which include logistics, marketing, packaging, export management, and much more.
 For example, in the Dominican Republic alone, the cigar industry employs more than 100,000 people, directly impacting the livelihoods of families and entire communities.
-The Indigenous Taino people of what is now the Dominican Republic were some of the first cultivators of tobacco, and with such a rich tobacco heritage behind them, tobacco and cigars contribute substantially to not only the Dominican Republic’s GDP, but also the history and overarching culture as a whole.
+The Indigenous Taino people of what is now the Dominican Republic were some of the first cultivators of tobacco, and with such a rich tobacco heritage behind them, tobacco and cigars contribute substantially to not only the Dominican Republic’s GDP, but also the history and the overarching culture as a whole.

 The journey from a tobacco seed to a high-quality finished cigar involves a myriad of different roles, all of which can be significantly disrupted through strict government regulation.
 The cigar industry is a lifeline for many, providing jobs, economic stability and a sense of great pride.
 Understanding these impacts are crucial when considering regulations.